magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 See [Apply patches]({{site.baseurl}}/cloud/project/project-patch.html) to learn how to apply Magento patches and hot fixes to your {{site.data.var.ece}} project.

 ## v1.0.2
+*Release date: February 24, 2020*<br/>

--  {:.fix}**[PayPal Express Checkout issue with region patch for Magento v2.3.4](https://magento.com/tech-resources/download#download2353)**-Updated the {{site.data.var.mcp}} package to add this critical patch, published on February 12, 2020.
-This patch resolves an issue that affects orders placed with PayPal Express Checkout where the shipping address for the order specifies a country region that has been manually entered into the text field rather than selected from the drop-down menu on the Shipping page.
+-  {:.fix}**Added the [PayPal Express Checkout issue with region patch for Magento v2.3.4](https://magento.com/tech-resources/download#download2353)**-Published on February 12, 2020,  this patch resolves an issue that affects orders placed with PayPal Express Checkout where the shipping address for the order specifies a country region that has been manually entered into the text field rather than selected from the drop-down menu on the Shipping page.
 See [Apply patches]({{site.baseurl}}/cloud/project/project-patch.html).

 -  {:.fix}**Updated the [Scope parameter for Async/Bulk API patch](https://magento.com/tech-resources/download#download2312) for Magento Open Source v2.3.1 and 2.3.2**-Fixed a syntax error in the `composer.json` file.